vieditcom/git-worktree-helper/README.md

 # Your feature worktree is created and Rails starts on port 3001
 # Browser opens to http://localhost:3001
-# Cursor editor opens the worktree
+# RubyMine IDE opens the worktree

 # Work on your feature...

-# When done, merge and cleanup
+# When done, merge and cleanup (defaults to main branch)
-wt merge user-authentication main
+wt merge user-authentication

 # Or just remove without merging
 wt remove user-authentication